Wazzaps/ampm/README.md

 # Types can contain slashes, they make dirs in artifact folders
 ampm get foo/bar:7tew33maphcutgbfqui3cxnddus56isk

+# Selects artifact by attribute (will fail if not unique)
+ampm get foobar -a arch=x86_64

 # List all artifacts with type
 ampm list foobar